mmabln/ppm2dsm/README.md

 HW connections to STM32F030 are as this:
 - PA0   LED output (active low, connect RED LED in series ~1kOhm to Vdd)
-- PA1   Bind button input, active low, connect to pushbutton to ground
+- PA1   Bind button input, active low, connect to pushbutton to ground (optional)
 - PA2   Serial DSM output
 - PA9   PPM input